 Common Misconceptions About Direct Variation

 A frequent misunderstanding is that any increasing relationship is direct variation.
-That said, exponential growth, quadratic functions, and other nonlinear patterns do not satisfy y = kx.
+Still, exponential growth, quadratic functions, and other nonlinear patterns do not satisfy y = kx.
 Another misconception is that a line with a nonzero y-intercept represents direct variation; it does not, because the ratio y/x is not constant when the line does not pass through the origin.

 Applications of Direct Variation in Everyday Life